 Sound advice: Get the police and your insurance involved, and keep your mouth shut.
 But, Wiley added, this isn't always necessary, depending on the accident.

 Wiley said she always tells her clients the same thing: Check your insurance policy documents.
 "Many insurance policies state that you must notify the insurance company of anything that might lead to a potential claim.
 Also, there are many different state- and insurance company-specific time limits to filing a claim; so, always know of any applicable time limits."

-If you had a one-car accident and you're not injured, next steps are fairly straightforward.
-Any claim you would file in this situation would be considered at-fault collision claim.
-Depending on the value of the damage, an at-fault claim could increase your premium by $2,061 over three years.
+If you were involved in a single-vehicle collision and you emerged uninjured, the next steps are fairly straightforward.
+Any car insurance claim you file in this situation would be considered an at-fault collision claim.
+Depending on the value of the damage, an at-fault claim could increase your insurance premiums by $2,061 over the next three years.

-Paul Moyer, an independent insurance agent based in Florida, elaborated: "There are very many times that filing an auto insurance claim is a bad idea," Moyer says.
+Paul Moyer, an independent insurance agent based in Florida, elaborates: "There are very many times that filing an auto insurance claim is a bad idea," Moyer said.
 "It really has to do with the math of the policy."

 If there's little to no damage to someone else's vehicle or property, you might not need to file a claim.
 If you "kissed" a giant SUV without leaving any lipstick, so to speak, you might not need to involve insurance companies.
 In this situation, exchange information with the other party and ask if they will allow you to pay them for the damage out-of-pocket.

 While at times it might work in your favor not to involve your car insurance company after a crash, there are times when you should always file a claim: